eugustavo/react-native-credit-card-fullpage-form/readme.md

 # Future Improvement
 * Add unit tests
 * Create example with [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io)

-# Breaking Changes from 0.2.*
-* `cardViewSize` prop are removed from `CreditCardInput`, use `cardScale` instead (because changing the size will break most of the texts)
-* `bgColor` prop are removed from `CreditCardInput`, ask your designer friend to make a credit card image instead (or use the prebundled image)
-* `imageFront` and `imageBack` props are renamed to `cardImageFront` and `cardImageBack` respectively,
-* Android `monospace` fonts doesn't looks as nice as iOS `Courier`, bundle custom fonts into your app and override the default using `cardFontFamily` instead

 # Production App using react-native-credit-card-input
 * Grain.com.sg ([iOS](https://grain.com.sg/mobile/ios/download), [Android](https://grain.com.sg/mobile/android/download)) – Gourmet food delivery in Singapore